coppit/docker-handbrake/README.md

 * [Microsoft Remote Desktop for OS X](https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12)
 * [rdesktop for Linux](http://www.rdesktop.org/)

+The second method is to point your web browser to http://<your docker host>:8080/.
+This will launch a web browser-based user interface.

 Of course, if you change the host ports, then when you connect you'll have to specify the server as `<host ip>:<host port>`.
 Feel free to drop the 3389 mapping if you don't plan to use RDP, or the 8080 mapping if you don't plan to use the web browser.

 ### Non-Interactive Method